Deepbin-XY/Deepbin-XY.github.io/_pages/about.md

 News
 ======
  - **[Sep.
-2022]** Became a visiting PhD of Nanyang Technological University, supervised by [Prof. Tianwie Zhang](https://personal.ntu.edu.sg/tianwei.zhang/index.html).
+2022]** Became a visiting PhD of Nanyang Technological University, supervised by [Prof. Tianwei Zhang](https://personal.ntu.edu.sg/tianwei.zhang/index.html).
  - **[Jul.
 2022]** One paper accepted by **the 27th European Symposium on Research in Computer Security (ESORICS) 2022**!

 Publications